-- Minimally invasive endoscopic surgery: The surgeon inserts a thin tube with a camera on it to help see and tie off varicose veins.
+Minimally invasive endoscopic surgery: The surgeon inserts a thin tube with a camera on it to help see and tie off varicose veins.

 	- Vein bypass: A healthy vein is transplanted from somewhere else in your body.
 This procedure is generally used only when the upper thigh is affected and only for very severe cases after nothing else has worked.

 	- Laser surgery: This relatively new treatment uses lasers to either fade or close the damaged vein with strong surges of light in a small, specific place.
 It involves no surgical cuts.

-This outpatient procedure (you won’t have to spend the night in the hospital) involves your doctor numbing certain spots on your leg, then making small pricks and removing smaller varicose veins.
+	This outpatient procedure (you won’t have to spend the night in the hospital) involves your doctor numbing certain spots on your leg, and then making small pricks and removing smaller varicose veins.

 	In severe cases, your doctor can use a catheter procedure for larger veins.
 They’ll insert a catheter (a thin tube) into the vein, heat the end of it, and then remove it.
 The heat will cause the vein to close and seal as the catheter is taken out.